mousetraps/tolerant-php-parser/Contributing.md

 ## Building and Running
 1. Fork and clone the repository.
 2. `composer-install`
-3. `vendor\bin\phpunit` from the root project directory to run the tests to run all the test suites defined in `phpunit.xml`.
+3. `php -c custom-php.ini vendor\phpunit\phpunit\phpunit` from the root project directory to run the tests to run all the test suites defined in `phpunit.xml`.
-To run individual suites, run `vendor\bin\phpunit --testsuite <test suite name>`.
+To run individual suites, run `php -c custom-php.ini vendor\phpunit\phpunit\phpunit --testsuite <test suite name>`.
 Note that the validation test suite requires you to also include relevant submodules: `git submodule update --init --recursive`

 > :bulb: looking for your first PR?
 Take a look through the issue tracker, search the codebase for TODOs, or try enabling